dzalf/ATMEGA32U4-MU-Nakeduino/README.md

 1. Upload examples of the applicability of these boards (pictures)

-UPDATE: Feb 2024.
+## UPDATE: Feb 2024.

 Unfortunately, the Tindie shop had to be closed.
 Thank you to all of you who purchased something from it.
 We appreciate your support.
+P&D